lazee/premonition/README.md

 ## Installation

-Add the following line to your `Gemfile`:
+Add the following line to your `Gemfile` inside your Jekyll project folder:

 ```
 group :jekyll_plugins do